Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

-From \eqref{ieq:upp_bound_lyapopt}, it is evident that the key advantage of the $\LyapOpt$ policy lies in the fact that it simultaneously optimizes first- and second-order terms by minimizing the full Lyapunov drift.
-This approach allows the departure vector to align more accurately with the arrival rate vector, especially when the scheduling set exhibits geometric irregularities.
-In contrast, the MaxWeight policy overlooks second-order effects and tends to favor extreme points, which can result in unnecessarily large queue lengths during transient periods.
+From \eqref{ieq:upp_bound_lyapopt}, it is evident that the key advantage of the $\LyapOpt$ policy lies in its simultaneous optimization of the first- and second-order terms by minimizing the full Lyapunov drift.
+This joint optimization enables the departure vector to align more precisely with the arrival rate vector, particularly when the scheduling set exhibits geometric irregularities.

-Specifically, as shown in \eqref{upp_bound:achieve_low_bound}, when the arrival rate lies within the scheduling set $\mathcal{D}$, the $\LyapOpt$ policy perfectly matches the arrival rate--regardless of the geometry of $\mathcal{D}$--and achieves the fundamental lower bound up to a constant factor, thereby establishing its finite-time optimality.
+As shown in~\eqref{upp_bound:achieve_low_bound}, when the arrival rate lies within the star hull of the scheduling set, the $\LyapOpt$ policy perfectly aligns with the arrival rate vector (see Eqn.~\eqref{equ:f_drift+quadratic}), regardless of the underlying geometry of the scheduling set.
+Under this setting, $\LyapOpt$ attains, up to constant factors, the first term in the $\min$ in the fundamental minimax lower bound in \eqref{ieq:lower_bound_dependent_rho}.
+This demonstrates that in the finite-time, heavy-traffic regime, $\LyapOpt$ is optimal up to constants.
+In contrast, in the same heavy-traffic regime, $\MaxWeight$ is not optimal in finite-time (see Theorem~\ref{thm:lower_bound_maxweight} in the next section); rather it is optimal in the diffusion-scaled regime as demonstrated in Stolyar~\cite{stolyar2004maxweight}.

-In Section~\ref{sec:exp}, we empirically validate that this policy dramatically reduces transient queue length compared to MaxWeight policy, and tracks the finite-time lower bound up to constant factors.